VegaDeftwing/OpGuidesHugoSrc/content/Design/web/content.md

 At the end of the day, you can make a cool looking fancy website, but you still have to have something to say, a story to tell, a tutorial, videos, something to play. *something*.
 This isn't a print book, you can come back and edit it later.
 The important thing is to just *make something*.

-It really doesn't have to be good at first, it just has to exist.
+It doesn't have to be good at first, it just has to exist.
 You'll get better with practice, regardless of what part you're bad it - the writing, the presentation, whatever.
 Just put in a little time every day.

 That said, there are some tips that I've found useful for making better content faster